Aussie Genetics Fact Sheet

 by C.A.
 Sharp

-Excessive white markings in puppies from a tri-to-merle cross are not "proof" that the tri (or bi or solid color) parent is a "phantom merle."
+Excessive white markings in puppies from a tri-to-merle cross or white markings mottled by ticking spots are not an indication that the apparently non-merle parent is a cryptic merle.
 Excessive white markings in such a cross are the result of genes which code for white trim and have nothing to do with merle.